-She completed her BMus in Music at Goldsmiths, University of London, in 2015, and is currently completing her MA in Performance and Music Education at Trinity Laban Conservatoire of Music and Dance, specialising in cello performance under Natalia Pavlutskaya and music education under Tim Palmer, as well as studying improvisation under Douglas Finch and second study singing under Linda Hurst.
-Roxanna has been generously supported by the Colin Blythe Bursary Fund and the External Events Fund at Trinity Laban Conservatoire of Music and Dance.
+She completed her BMus in Music at Goldsmiths, University of London, and in 2020 she completed her MA in Performance and Music Education at Trinity Laban, achieving a distinction as well as the Directors Prize in Music Education, for outstanding work and contributions to the music education department and wider institution.
+She studied cello performance under Natalia Pavlutskaya and music education under Tim Palmer, as well as studying improvisation under Douglas Finch and singing under Linda Hirst.
+In 2020, initially as part of a research project, Roxanna begun Iranian classical music training - this training is ongoing with the support of the Bert Jansch Foundation.

 Roxanna is currently working at Trinity Laban Conservatoire of Music and Dance as a graduate co-researcher, looking into the inequalities which exist between different student groups in a conservatoire setting.
 The work specifically focuses on student learning experiences, sense of belonging and the role of student voice.
 Roxanna also plays an active role in running improvisation sessions, and organising the annual New Lights Festival.

 Roxanna also teaches cello privately - if you are interested in tuition you can read more about her practice here, or contact her for further details.